Services

 Baptisms, Weddings & Funerals

-The lower churchyard is closed, but burials still take place in the upper churchyard for anyone who lives or dies in the parish.
+The lower churchyard is closed, but burials and interments of ashes still take place in the upper churchyard for anyone who lives or dies in the parish.
 We also have a beautiful Book of Remembrance in church where names can be inscribed.

 Book of Remembrance